Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 * Increasing the number of concurrent consumers for the ActiveMQ queue `acs-repo-transform-request`, can lead to missed content transformations.
 If you keep this value below `10` all the documents will be transformed.

-#### Alfresco Elasticsearch Connector
+#### Elasticsearch connector

 Recommendations:

-* Increase the timeout used to contact via HTTP the Shared file store, you set the value in `alfresco.sharedFileStore.timeout`.
-This helps to avoid issues when the Shared file store response is slower than usual under a large load.
+* Increase the timeout used to contact the Shared file store via HTTP, you set the value in `alfresco.sharedFileStore.timeout`.
+This helps to avoid issues when the Shared File store response is slower than usual under a large load.
-* Increase the content retry delay used to retrieve content from the Shared file store, you set the value in `alfresco.content.event.retry.delay`.
+* Increase the content retry delay used to retrieve content from the Shared File store, you set the value in `alfresco.content.event.retry.delay`.
 This helps when you are uploading a large document into the system.
-* Select the correct configuration for the Shared file store content age scheduler.
+* Select the correct configuration for the Shared File store content age scheduler.
 If you have disk space issues you can reduce it.
 You must consider you may find unexpected exceptions with a content reinsert request.

 ### Searching performance

-The Elasticsearch connector uses an out-of-the-box Elasticsearch server, for more see [Tune for search speed](https://www.elastic.co/guide/en/elasticsearch/reference/master/tune-for-search-speed.html).
+The Elasticsearch connector uses an out-of-the-box Elasticsearch server, for more see [Tune for search speed](https://www.elastic.co/guide/en/elasticsearch/reference/master/tune-for-search-speed.html){:target="_blank"}.

 ### Re-indexing

 The Re-indexing app has been tested on reading replicas with a Postgres database.
 Tests have been performed on the local environment and AWS.
-To run database read replicas in AWS follow these guidelines [AWS read replicas](https://aws.amazon.com/rds/features/read-replicas/l)
+To run database read replicas in AWS follow these guidelines [AWS read replicas](https://aws.amazon.com/rds/features/read-replicas){:target="_blank"}.

 For using the read replica in the re-indexing phase, configure the reindexing component for targeting the correct read replica: